Yogscast: Triforce!

-Triforce! is a gaming and general discussion podcast hosted by Brindley, Sips and Pyrion Flax (Edward Forsyth).
+Triforce! is a gaming and general discussion podcast hosted by Lewis Brindley, Sips (Chris Lovasz) and Pyrion Flax (Edward Forsyth).
 It was first released on 23 March 2016.
 The podcast is posted alongside The YoGPoD and features the trio talking about various ideas centred on gaming but also expand to current topics and sporadic thoughts.
 The structure of the podcast is fairly loose, with an introduction, miscellaneous topics, a gaming section, a reading from Pyrion Flax's homebrew fiction "Bodega" (Episode 19 to Episode 43) and in the early episodes, a Q and A from Twitter followers at the close of the podcast.

 In 2017, the official YoGPoD YouTube channel was rebranded for the Triforce! podcast.
 A spinoff audiobook style series, titled Bodega, was also debuted.

 The series features excerpts of the regular Triforce!, podcast where Pyrion Flax narrates his homebrew Science fiction.
 Bodega: Tales from the Bodegaverse was published in print and ebook formats in 2019.